ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Snow.
 Cloudy, with a high near 14.
-Wind chill values as low as -10.
-Northeast wind around 12 mph, with gusts as high as 22
+Wind chill values as low as -6.
+Northeast wind 7 to 12 mph, with gusts as high as 20 mph.
-         mph.
          Chance of precipitation is 100%.
 New snow accumulation of 2 to 4 inches possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">